Skip navigation

 UED 407Classroom Management for Secondary Classrooms3

-Presents effective intervention strategies and the link between discipline and character development, while exploring various models, methods, and approaches for managing and modifying students’ classroom behavior.
-Explores instructional design principles congruent with the Virginia Standards of Learning.
+Presents effective intervention strategies and the link between discipline and character development, exploring various models, methods, and approaches for managing and modifying students’ classroom behavior.
+Explores instructional design principles that emphasize the Virginia Standards of Learning (flexible groupings, collaborative learning, and methods for teaching culturally and linguistically diverse students, gifted and talented, and those with disabilities – for instructional improvement.

 UED 491Teaching English in Secondary Education2